William T. Towner

-William T. Towner was an American architect based in St. Paul, Minnesota.
+William T. Towner (1869–1950) was an American architect based in St. Paul, Minnesota.

 "Architect William T. Towner of St. Paul was thirty years old when he designed the St. Croix County Courthouse in 1900.
-A native of Sussex, England, Towner was educated in London, and emigrated to America in 1881....
+A native of Sussex, England, Towner was educated in London, and immigrated to America in 1881....
 Before opening a St. Paul office in 1898, Towner worked in Montana and for the Land and Improvement Company in West Superior."

 A few of his works have been listed on the National Register of Historic Places.